egon124/CS-361/README.md

 # CS-361
 Clear instructions for how to REQUEST data from the microservice you implemented.
 Include an example call.
-How to request data:
+# How to request data:
 HTTP communication begins with a request made by the client.
 We send this string to the web server, by calling the sendall() method on our socket.
 Ex call:
-# create a socket at server side
 with socket.socket(socket.AF_INET, socket.SOCK_STREAM) as socket_string:
     # bind socket w/ server
     socket_string.bind((host, port))